AndersonFrossard/tutorialGnuPG/readme.md

 My main objective here is to give you clear and concise commands so you can start using GNUPG right now and visitid this repo as a reference.

+## Concepts

+**Public key -** Public signature file to be distributed to everyone.
+The PGP software will use this file to verify whether the file you downloaded (lets call it downloaded_file.zip) was signed by the real author.

+**Fingerprint -** Obtained by a hash of the Public key.
+It is a group of the last 4 doublewords of this hash.
+Its 16 bytes long.
+Example:
+0x2404C9546E145360

+Key ID - These are the last 8 characters of someone´s fingerprint.
+In the above example would be 6E145360.

+## Commands

+Import a public key: `gpg --import public_key.asc` Verify a signed file: `gpg --verify signature_file.sig downloaded_file.zip`

 <!---
 Well, only an automated it features a versatile key management system,